htc-ccis1301/fall-2016/src/morea/css-basics/ex-fan-page-p2.md

 Submit the following screenshots to the Assignment box on D2L:

 - Open-pull request with comment
+- Actual web page as published on GitHub (URL in Settings)
 - Validation of HTML file
 - Validation of CSS file